CAMeL-Lab/arabic-gec/gec/README.md

 ## Seq2Seq Models:

-We provide [scripts](training_scripts) to reproduce the GEC models we built by fine-tuning [AraBART]() and [AraT5]().
+We provide [scripts](training_scripts) to reproduce the GEC models we built by fine-tuning [AraBART](https://huggingface.co/moussaKam/AraBART) and [AraT5](https://huggingface.co/moussaKam/AraBART).
 It is important to note that you need to specify the correct training file corresponding to each experiment.
 We provide a detailed description of the data we used to build our GEC models [here]((https://github.com/CAMeL-Lab/arabic-gec/tree/master/data)).
-Each of the provided [scripts](training_scripts] will have a variant of the following code based on the experiment we'd like to run:
+Each of the provided [scripts](training_scripts) will have a variant of the following code based on the experiment we'd like to run:

 ```bash